xvik/gradle-use-python-plugin/README.md

 System variables will be available even after declaring custom variables (of course, custom variables could override global value).

+NOTE: environment variable could also be declared in extension to apply for all python commands:
+`python.environment 'some', 1` (if environments declared both globally (through extension) and directly on task, they would be merged)

 #### Configuration

 ##### Python location